June 1, 2018 9:00 AM - 12:00 PM

 Mad.
 Sq.
 Art Symposium: Removing Public Art

-On Friday, June 1, Madison Square Park Conservancy and the School of Visual Arts will host Madison Square Park’s fourth annual symposium, where artists, cultural leaders, and scholars will lead a conversation on historic and contemporary monuments, and current solutions.
+On Friday, June 1, Madison Square Park Conservancy and the School of Visual Arts hosted Madison Square Park’s fourth annual symposium, where artists, cultural leaders, and scholars led a conversation on historic and contemporary monuments, and current solutions.

 The role of public art has been at the center of the controversy over Confederate and other historic monuments and contemporary art.
 Cities, museums, civic organizations, and government entities are taking active positions in removing, reconsidering, or recontextualizing statuary.
 Austin, Baltimore, Charlottesville, Kansas City, Minneapolis, New Orleans, New York City, Washington, D.C., and other municipalities are reckoning with the legacy of post-Civil War and twentieth-century works of questionable statesmen, glorified generals, and spurious heroes.
 Institutions are wrestling with issues of representation centering on the interpretation of the past in the form of historic and contemporary public sculpture.